Why Do I Feel So Alone Even Though I Have Friends?

 If you find you have real troubles connecting to others, and you suspect your patterns of relating relate to learnings or experiences from childhood, it is a very good idea to seek the support of a counsellor.

 Harley Therapy connects you with counsellors who can help you form better friendships and relationships so you can finally end the cycle of loneliness.
-Book an assessment appointment in central London today using our online form.
-Not in the UK?
-Skype sessions are now available.
+Book an assessment appointment in central London today using our booking form.
+Online therapy sessions are also available.

 Do you find an answer to ‘why do I feel so alone even when I’m with people’ that we’ve missed?
 Share with our readers in the public comment box below.